zain/jogging/README.rst

 Format specifiers for Python's logging module: http://docs.python.org/library/logging.html#formatter-objects

 ===========
 ToDo
 ===========
-- Figure out some way to instantiate handlers outside of settings.py (e.g. so the ORM can be used)
+- Instantiate handlers outside of settings.py (e.g. so the ORM can be used)
 - Create more custom handlers
-- Figure out how exceptions should be logged

 ===========
 The name